 - The basic idea here is to keep duplicating this layer until you get something you are happy with.

 With a bit of trial and error, you’ll be able to get a perfect glass panel look inside of Premiere Pro.
-If you want to skip all of the steps, you can simply download this Premiere Pro template here and everything is already done for you!
+If you want to start with a predesigned option, you can simply download this Premiere Pro template here and customize it as you see fit!